 - a.
-Follow the steps in Section 2.5 to position the vehicle at the desired working height. - b.
+Follow the steps in Section 2.6 to position the vehicle at the desired working height. - b.
 Push and release the Enable button and within 5 seconds push and release the Park button.
 The lift system will now lower until the down stop catch pawl engages the down stop slots on all lift units in the system. - c.
-To exit Park mode, simply push and release the Enable button and then within 5 seconds push and hold the Raise button.
+Once all the units in the system have Parked, the Parked indicator will turn blue.
+The Lower button and Park button will also disappear since the vehicle will need to be raised off the down stop catch pawl before it can be lowered. - d.
+To exit Park mode, simply push and release the Enable button and then within 5 seconds push and hold the Raise button until the Parked indicator light turns off.
 The vehicle can now be raised or lowered normally.